kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome.md

 ## Course and Instructor Information

-- The instructor for this course is: Dr Keno Omu.
+The instructor for this course is: Dr Keno Omu.
-- The course will run from October 10 - November 13, 2022.
+The course will run from October 10 - November 13, 2022.
 Note that this is a **5 week course**.

-- Live classes will be held on Tuesdays.
-Class A: 3:30-5:00 pm GMT, and Class B: 5:30-7:00pm GMT.
+Live classes will be held on Tuesdays.
+You only need to attend **one** of these classes.
+  - Class A: 3:30-5:00 pm GMT.
+  - Class B: 5:30-7:00pm GMT.

+Office hours will be held three times per week.
+These are optional chances to get additional support from the instructor.
+  - Monday 4-5 pm GMT
+  - Wednesday 6-7 pm GMT
+  - Thursday 6-7 pm GMT

 <aside>